“But of Him you are in Christ Jesus, who became for us wisdom from God—and righteousness and sanctification and redemption-“

 wisdom from God—

-“Righteousness” here is not our personal righteousness but Christ’s righteousness put to our account (imputed righteousness).
+“Righteousness” here is not our personal righteousness, but Christ’s righteousness is put to our account (imputed righteousness).
 This is judicial or forensic righteousness.
 It is the quality of being right in God’s eyes.
 God causes the believer to be as right as Jesus is right before Him.
-This is eternal and continuous acceptance with God; we stand in perfect conformity to God’s standard of righteousness.
-This is imputed righteousness; God puts in His righteousness into the believer judicially.
+This is eternal and continuous acceptance with God; we stand in perfect conformity to His standard of righteousness.
+This is imputed righteousness; God puts His righteousness into the believer judicially.

 The word “sanctification” means set apart.
 God sets each believer apart unto Himself.
 We hold special difference before Him.
 That is why we are positionally or judicially “holy.”
 “Sanctification” carries the idea that the believer is uniquely God’s possession.
 The believer stands consecrated before God.
 This is imparted or positional sanctification, not sanctification that comes from the believer.